By Michael Grant white

 Here is an excellent website addressing spanking and various forms of abuse. http://www.nospank.net

 "Children learn bad behavior exactly the way they learn good behavior.
 They learn by imitating the significant adults in their lives.
 No one should be surprised when a child who is routinely exposed from an early age to a particular behavior, begins in turn to exhibit that behavior.

 The Beaumont Enterprise is to be commended for its series on bullying.
-Hopefully it will address one of the major sources of bullying: educators who model the behavior by battering students on their buttocks with wooden boards.
+Hopefully, it will address one of the significant sources of bullying: educators who model the behavior by battering students on their buttocks with wooden boards.
 That happens about 400,000 times a year nationwide.
 It's legal in 23 states.

 From a newsletter reader in response to this article.

 Very interested in the article on breathing and trauma.
 I have a daughter, adopted from overseas, who spent a long time in an institution.
-She has been severely traumatised by the experience and operates in hyper-vigilent mode.
+She has been severely traumatized by the experience and operates in hyper-vigilant mode.
 I had also noticed that her breathing is very shallow, so it was an interesting article in that it connected the two.
-Keep up the good work.
-I recommended it to my friend, whose son has similar background.
+Keep up the excellent work.
+I recommended it to my friend, whose son has a similar background.

 Top of Form

 From Mike: I would make sure you work on your daughter with the techniques in DVD2.
 Make a game of it.
 Deepest Calm